Table of Contents

 Conclusion

-Electric Vehicles are going mainstream with reduced battery prices, increased driving range, and options available from leading automakers than ever.
+Electric Vehicles are going mainstream with reduced battery prices, increased driving range, and more options available from leading automakers than ever before.
 A reliable charging infrastructure is a must for complementing EV growth.
 According to the IDTechEx forecast, the EV charging infrastructure market will be worth $40 billion per year.
+For instance, our DC Fast Charger Design provides a robust solution to support this growing market.

 Although we have made significant advancements in EV charging technologies (such as DC rapid charger that can fully charge an EV within 90-120 minutes).
 However, we need a strong technology backbone to manage and scale a charging network without geographic boundaries.